 Assumption of Our Lady Cathedral is the other name of Bolzano Cathedral.
 And according to my sources, this cathedral is the first Gothic church with a long central nave and two side naves built in the form of a cross in history of architecture.

 Of course, the churches in primary Italian cities look better than Bolzano Cathedral.
 But, it does not mean that the cathedral can’t be a reason to visit Bolzano.

 Come inside Bolzano Cathedral to see more impressive things other than its exteriors.
-The first thing you shall notice is its expansive and picturesque vaulted three-nave interior.
+You shall first notice its expansive and picturesque vaulted three-nave interior.
 The benches, columns, and ceiling form beautiful proportions and leading lines – they are photography elements that undoubtedly please the spectators’ eyes.

 Actually, things shall interest you even before you enter the cathedral from the side of Piazza Walther.
 The entrance or portal called “Leitacher Törl” is known as one of the finest High Gothic portals in Tyrol.
 But before you enter, look up, and you’ll see the gargoyles (that they say) similar to Notre Dame in Paris.

 A visit to Bolzano Cathedral is incomplete without peeking into the Cathedral Treasury located at the foot of the tower.
-The Cathedral Treasury houses the oldest, most sacred, most precious religious items in Tyrol!
+The Cathedral Treasury houses Tyrol’s oldest, most sacred, most precious religious items!
 Definitely, it is a must-see place.